Where to stay in Wellington, New Zealand (the best hotels and areas)

 If you’re struggling to decide where to stay in Wellington, here is a quick breakdown of the key areas.

-Wellington Central and Lambton Quay
+Wellington CBD and Lambton Quay

 The Bolton